-Standing all dark, reflective and shiny in-between Portsmouth’s Victoria Park and Commercial Road shopping misery is the former Zurich House building.
+Standing tall and dark in-between Portsmouth’s Victoria Park and Commercial Road shopping area is the former Zurich House building.
 Built in 1973 (designed by the Gollins, Melvin and Ward Partnership) and standing at roughly 60 meters it has been a prominent view point on the city’s skyline for some time now.

 My first of many trips here was back in 2011.
 This was the place that got me excited about urban exploration and the challenges the sub-culture presents to a photographer.
 A couple of friends of mine, who had been into UE for some time, invited me along on a night time explore here and that began my fascination with this building.
 The building itself is stripped out completely.
 Nothing remains but dusty floors, broken windows and various items scattering the interior.
-The real gem of this venture is the roof and most of the UE community who have gone to this site have headed right to the top.
+The real gem of this venture is the roof and trip up to it.

 THE WAY IN